loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 done
 ```

-### ArgoCD cluster names
+### Argo CD cluster names

-The `destination.name` values in the ApplicationSet and ArgoCD Applications follow the pattern `loft-<project>-vcluster-<vci-name>` (e.g. `loft-default-vcluster-pd-dev`).
-These are set automatically when the VCIs are imported into ArgoCD via the `loft.sh/import-argocd: "true"` label on the VCT.
+The `destination.name` values in the ApplicationSet and Argo CD Applications follow the pattern `loft-<project>-vcluster-<vci-name>` (e.g. `loft-default-vcluster-pd-dev`).
+These are set automatically when the VCIs are imported into Argo CD via the `loft.sh/import-argocd: "true"` label on the VCT.

 ### Production destination (pre-prod-gate)